-Obj Objectives

-1 Def inition 3

-2 mbarchin and Cignificance of Cortification 3

-3 mbership and Significance of Certification 4

-3. 1 Reaccreditation 5

-5. erinary Clinical Pathology Training Programme for Diplomate Status

-4 Definition 5

-4. 1 5

-4. 2 Supervision 5

-- Objectives of a Veterinary Clinical Pathology Training Programme 5

-4. 3 Conoral Programme Outline 6

-4. 4 General Programme Outline 6

-- Content of Training c

-4. 5 Learning 6

-4. 6 Environment 7

-4. 7 Reference Material 8

-Documentation

-4. 8 Standard Training Programme in Veterinary Clinical Pathology 8

-4. 9 9

-4 10 Alternative Training Programme in Veterinary Clinical Pathology 0

-4. 10 Continuing Education 9

-4. 11 9

-4 12 Submission of a Training Programme 10

-Application for a residency 10

-4. 13 Transfer of Residents from one Programme to another 10

-4. 14 - - 10

-4. 15 Temporary interruption of programmes 10

-Examination -

-5 10

-Application for Examination

-5.1 General Rec 10

-5.2 11

-1.1 The 12 format of the examination

-5.4 Organisation

-5.5 Withdrawal/

-5.6 Results of Exa
+TABLE OF CONTENTS Page No .

+1. Objectives 3

+2. Definition 3-4

+3. Membership and Significance of Certification 4-6

+3.1 Reaccreditation 7

+4. Veterinary Clinical Pathology Training Programme for Diplomate Status 8

+4.1 Definition 8

+4.2 Supervision 8

+4.3 Objectives of a Veterinary Clinical Pathology Training Programme 8-9

+4.4 General Programme Outline 9

+4.5 Content of Training 9-10

+4.6 Learning Environment 10-11

+4.7 Reference Material 11

+4.8 Documentation 12

+4.9 Standard Training Programme in Veterinary Clinical Pathology 12-13

+4.10 Alternative Training Programme in Veterinary Clinical Pathology 13-14

+4.11 Continuing Education 14

+4.12 Submission of a Training Programme 14

+4.13 Application for a residency 14

+4.14 Transfer of Residents from one Programme to another 14-15

+4.15 Temporary interruption of Programmes 15

+5. The Examination 15

+5.1 Application for Examination 15

+5.2 General Requirements for Admission to Board Examination 16-17

+5.3 The format of the examination 17-19

+5.4 Organisation of the Examination 19

+5.5 Withdrawal/Illness 19

+5.6 Results of Examination 19-20

 The European College of Veterinary Clinical Pathology (ECVCP) was established in 2001 and obtained official recognition from the European Board of Veterinary Specialisation (EBVS) in 2009.
-The mandate of the ECVCP is to advance veterinary clinical pathology and promote high standards within the speciality in Europe.
-This includes facilitating progress in the science and practice of veterinary clinical pathology and of establishing standards of training and experience which merit recognition of qualified specialists in that field.
-Those who meet the standards of training and competence established by the College will be awarded a suitable certificate.
+The mandate of the ECVCP is to advance Veterinary Clinical Pathology and promote high standards within the speciality in Europe.
+This includes facilitating progress in the science and practice of Veterinary Clinical Pathology and of establishing standards of training and experience which merit recognition of qualified specialists in that field.
+Those who meet the standards of training and competence established by the College will be awarded a suitable Certificate.

-A list of approved training laboratories and programmes is maintained for guidance of institutions and the public.
+A List of Approved Training Laboratories and Programmes is maintained for guidance for institutions and the public.

-All official communication should be directed to the secretariat@ECVCP.org which will coordinate distribution and processing.
+All official communication should be directed to the secretariat@ecvcp.org who will coordinate distribution and processing.

-1 Objectives
+1. Objectives

-The objectives of the ECVCP include:
+The objectives of the ECVCP include:-

-Promotion of recognition of Clinical Pathology as an independent veterinary speciality.

-Establishment of standards of training, experience, and examination for qualification as a specialist in veterinary clinical pathology in Europe.

-Recognition of European veterinary clinical pathology specialists by suitable certification.

-Provision of continuing education programmes in veterinary clinical pathology in Europe.

-Establishment of standards for analytical methods, performance and interpretation of laboratory procedures and laboratory management in Europe.

-Promotion of research and scientific progress in veterinary clinical pathology in Europe.
-Guarantee and maintain the highest level of specialisation in Veterinary Clinical Pathology, according to European Qualifications Framework (EQF) level 8".
+- Promotion of recognition of Clinical Pathology as an independent Veterinary speciality. - Establishment of standards of training, experience, and examination for qualification as a specialist in Veterinary Clinical Pathology in Europe. - Recognition of European Veterinary Clinical Pathology specialists by suitable certification. - Provision of continuing education programmes in Veterinary Clinical Pathology in Europe. - Establishment of standards for analytical methods, performance and interpretation of laboratory procedures and laboratory management in Europe. - Promotion of research and scientific progress in Veterinary Clinical Pathology in Europe. - Guarantee and maintain the highest level of specialisation in Veterinary Clinical Pathology, according to European Qualifications Framework (EQF) level 8".

-2 Definition
+2. Definition

-Veterinary clinical pathology focuses on the development, application, generation and interpretation of diagnostic laboratory testing for diagnosis, prognosis, treatment and monitoring of spontaneous animal disease, animal models of disease and preclinical safety studies.
+Veterinary Clinical Pathology focuses on the development, application, generation and interpretation of diagnostic laboratory testing for diagnosis, prognosis, treatment and monitoring of spontaneous animal disease, animal models of disease and preclinical safety studies.

-Veterinary clinical pathologists are employed to practice, research and teach this speciality in a wide variety of professional environments, including (i) veterinary schools, (ii) private, commercial, and government diagnostic laboratories, (iii) pharmaceutical discovery and safety evaluation and (iv) other research institutes and industry.
+Veterinary Clinical Pathologists are employed to practice, research and teach this speciality in a wide variety of professional environments, including

+- (i) Veterinary schools; - (ii) Private, commercial, and government diagnostic laboratories; - (iii) Pharmaceutical discovery and safety evaluation; and - (iv) Other research institutes and industry.

-There are four primary areas of veterinary clinical pathology: a) clinical biochemistry, including endocrinology and immunology testing and molecular diagnostics, b) haematology, c) cytology, and d) general clinical pathology, including laboratory management.
+There are four primary areas of Veterinary Clinical Pathology:

+- (i) Clinical biochemistry, including endocrinology and immunology testing and molecular diagnostics; - (ii) Haematology; - (iii) Cytology; and - (iv) General clinical pathology, including laboratory management.